History of Zakynthos: Rebellion of the Popolari (1628–1632)

 Venetian rule was anything but peaceful during the period of the occupation.
 The societal changes and inequalities that developed between the various classes of Zakynthian society: Cittadini or Civili (bourgoise citizens), Popolari (urban lower classes) and the Villani (people of the countryside) resulted in the so-called Rebellion of the Popolari which broke in 1628 and lasted for 4 years.

 After the Turkish raids of 1479 and the general neglect of the Tocco family rule, Zakynthos and Cephalonia were underpopulated by the time they became part of the Venetian Republic.
 Consequently, there was no feudal structures or jurisdictions on both islands.
 Over time, a steady wave of settlers of Stradioti and refugees arrived and mixed with the relatively small number indigenous inhabitants of the island.
 The confluence of these factors created a very unusual property situation for the time, characterised by many small and free landowners, which would also be dramatically affected by the currant boom.
 In addition, the structure of Venetian rule was heavily dependent on local Zakynthians.
 Given there was no feudal nobility, the Cittadini, members of the local council had political rights and participated in local administration alongside the Venetian Reggimento, had considerable influence.
 The Popolari had very few political rights.
 However, in the early years of Venetian rule there was considerable mobility between the Popolari and Cittadini.
 Gradually, over the course of time the Cittadini attempted to stifle the entry of Popolari into the local governance structures by attempting to close the communal council by adopting the institution of the Small Council of 150 and also by cleaning up the General Council.
 With the influx of cash from the boom in currant production and trade, discontent increased among some of the newly wealthy Popolari who in turn sought arouse some of the lower strata of the population to rebel.

-It is commonly thought a decision by the Inquisitore Antonio da Ponte in 1623 to change the rosters for night wardens in Zakynthos town by extending these to all Popolari sparked the Rebellion of the Popolari.
+Likely, a decision by the Inquisitore Antonio da Ponte in 1623 to change the rosters for night wardens in Zakynthos town by extending these to all Popolari sparked the Rebellion of the Popolari.
 The leaders of the Popolari interpreted this as an abuse of power by the Cittadini and a formal codification of the Popolaris inferiority as the Cittadini could easily manipulate the wardenships.
 Therefore, the conflict was primarily between the Cittadini and the Popolari classes.
 Although, the Cittadini were not entirely Venetian, the dissatisfaction of the Popolari was directed towards the Cittadini as representatives of Venetian rule.